libris/swepubanalys/src/main/resources/client/README.md

 **components/MyComponent/MyComponent.js** (Component module)

 We define a component as a normal object, no need to do require('vue').
-These components act as the "Model" and "Controller", if you will, since it handles both data and logic - although many components accept properties from parents, making them reusable.
+Comparing with the MVC paradigm, these components act as the "Model" and "Controller", if you will, since it handles both data and logic - although many components accept properties from parents, making them reusable.
 Possible properties are by convention listed as a @prop in the comment description.
 Templates are loaded using the Webpack html-loader (https://github.com/webpack/html-loader), and these lastly constitute the "View".
 ```
 /**
  * My component